chrisonside/devnotes/beko_notes_part_ii.md

 You can see what's cached (and how long for) at the Symfony level, using the Symfony task bar - there is a red box around cached things, and it tells you the cache time.

 When it comes to getting a site onto Akamai, you can either do it all via Akamai (but it's really time-consuming).
-Or Alan Lapthorn set things up so that we can just put in cache headers that Akamai reads (e.g. "cache me for 15 minutes").
+Or Sys Ad can set things up so that we can just put in cache headers that Akamai reads (e.g. "cache me for 15 minutes").

 ##It's vital to get proper content onto preprod